arceda/violence-detection/README.md

 Arceda, V. M., Fabián, K. F., & Gutíerrez, J. C. (2016).
 Real time violence detection in video.

 # Fast car crash detection in video

-In Car-crash folder the implementation of "Fast car crash detection in video" is presented. https://ieeexplore.ieee.org/abstract/document/8786306
+In car-crash folder the implementation of "Fast car crash detection in video" is presented. https://ieeexplore.ieee.org/abstract/document/8786306

+In order to test the code, you need to download YOLO3 and compile Darknet as is mention in "https://pjreddie.com/darknet/install/"  it will generate the file "libdarknet.so".
+Then, edit the file "darknet.py" and edit the line:

+lib = CDLL(<<path of libdarknet.so>>, RTLD_GLOBAL)

 Citing